dadashkarimi/functional-optimal-transport/README.md

 <img src="https://render.githubusercontent.com/render/math?math=\min_{T}\Big\{, \sum_i c(x_i,T(x_i)):T_{\sharp}\alpha =\beta\Big\}">

+CAROT uses optimal transport theory, or the mathematics of converting a probability distribution from one set to another, to find an optimal mapping between two atlases that allows data processed from one atlas to be directly transformed into a connectome based on an unavailable atlas without needing raw data.
+CAROT is designed for functional connectomes based on functional magnetic imaging (fMRI) data.
+First, in a training sample with fMRI timeseries data from two different atlases, we find this mapping by solving the Monge–Kantorovich transportation problem7.

 # Kantorvic Relaxation

 Kantorvich rather solves the mass transportation problem using a probabilistic approach in which the amount of mass located at <img src="https://render.githubusercontent.com/render/math?math=x_i"> potentially dispatches to several points in target.